 When to Seek Medical Attention

-There are some critical times when reaching out to a healthcare provider about high blood pressure isn’t just a good idea, it’s essential.
+There are some critical times when reaching out to a healthcare provider about high blood pressure; it’s not just a good idea; it’s essential.
 Now, I’m here to help you identify these crucial moments so you will take action promptly.

 Don’t Wait for a Crisis

-Don’t wait for a crisis. if you’re noticing consistent readings of 140/90 mm Hg or higher, it’s time to book an appointment.
+Don’t wait for a crisis.
+If you notice consistent readings of 140/90 mm Hg or higher, booking an appointment is time.
 Your first step is setting up a visit to discuss your blood pressure concerns.
 Your healthcare provider will give you a comprehensive evaluation.

 Look for symptoms such as :